-This bold claim of status and self promotion was first declared in an issue of a local journal, the “East Liverpool Tribune”, in its edition of March 22nd, 1879.
-The Tribune, regularly featured reports on local industry in its coverage, and this published article focused on the East Liverpool potteries.
+This bold claim of status and self-promotion was first declared in an issue of a local journal, the “East Liverpool Tribune”, in its edition of March 22nd, 1879.
+The Tribune regularly featured reports on the local industry in its coverage, and this published article focused on the East Liverpool potteries.

 Their claim was that the town, had by then earned a reputation as the “Ceramic City, the Staffordshire of America.”
-There was in fact a strong element of truth in this statement and the centres of pottery production in that area had definite connections to the English Potteries.
+There was, in fact, a strong element of truth in this statement and the centers of pottery production in that area had definite connections to the English Potteries.

 The Glory Days of Ohio River Valley Pottery

-There was a localised area of small-scale manufacturing that developed in townships along the Ohio River in the States of West Virginia, Ohio and in Pennsylvania and Vermont, during the early nineteenth century.
-The main centre of production was East Liverpool, in Columbiana County, Ohio and a pottery was first set up there in 1839 by an emigrant potter from North Staffordshire, James Bennet.
+There was a localized area of small-scale manufacturing that developed in townships along the Ohio River in the States of West Virginia, Ohio and in Pennsylvania and Vermont, during the early nineteenth century.
+The main center of production was East Liverpool, in Columbiana County, Ohio and pottery were first set up there in 1839 by an immigrant potter from North Staffordshire, James Bennet.
 A number of kilns were quickly set up locally and by 1843 an ambitious Bennett was confident enough to send a circular letter back to his home country, encouraging all workers who could to come and join the new works.
 James declared that although the pottery industry in America had just made a start, it was possible to make wares in East Liverpool as good as any made in England.

 Many small single kiln factories were soon set up and the call for labour was met by poverty-stricken workers from the English Midlands who were shipped out to America and who hoped to use their skills to establish themselves and find prosperity and independence.
 Pottery factories sprang up all along the Ohio River, and this growth spread across the river into Chester and Newell in West Virginia.
 The region became intensively developed, producing finished goods that would be transported by river to reach the East Coast and the Great Lakes area.

 Local reformers in Staffordshire were encouraged to fund Emigration Societies to help workers, and the exodus of skilled miners and potters was significant.
-This was an effective form of nineteenth century social engineering, as each emigration of an unemployed trade worker to America, helped to enhance the market value and wages of those left behind.
-Local industry in both countries then benefited.
+This was an effective form of nineteenth-century social engineering, as each emigration of an unemployed trade worker to America, helped to enhance the market value and wages of those left behind.
+Local industries in both countries then benefited.